transfors/Trabajo-Practico-4/README.md

     🔄 Swap one token for the other.
     📊 Query the current price of one token in terms of the other.

-This contract is an educational example inspired by the inner workings of protocols like Uniswap.
+This contract is an educational example inspired by the inner workings of protocols like Uniswap

 🛠️ Token and Contract Addresses

 Name	Address
 TokenA	0x9bd9fEbe7399e3e4B360D2262D778f6cDA921b57
 TokenB	0x76C701fB590D9B72fA4Bb97beC3581DC36B75f4C